March 28, 2023

 x += 1

-The second code example will run forever until you close the program.
+The second code example will run indefinitely until you terminate the program:

 while True:

-This blog post is not done.
-I will improve this article and add more examples later.
+Please note that this blog post is still a work in progress.
+I will continue to improve the article and add more examples in the future.